Why is China not attacking Taiwan? (Full version)

 You may well remember that in my rebuttal to Noah Smith, I laid out my key observation: China is not an “insecure-expansionist” power like Nazi Germany, Imperial Japan, or the Soviet Union, so war and aggression have no popularity here as solutions to big problems.
 I also explored why history and geography have shaped China into a generally peace-loving culture.

-A few weeks ago, a TV drama called Swords to Plowshares (太平年, literally “The Peaceful Years”) became an unlikely success in China.
+A few weeks ago, a TV drama called Swords into Plowshares (太平年, literally “The Peaceful Years”) became an unlikely success in China.
 The show covered a historical period in China that even most Chinese people knew little about: The Five Dynasties and Ten Kingdoms (907–979 AD), a chaotic 7 decades between the fall of the Tang Dynasty and the rise of the Song Dynasty.

 It was a dark period marked by great political turmoil, murders, famine, and even cannibalism1, when might was right, when emperors died like flies, and when dynasties rose and fell every few years.
 It was also a period when rules and order broke down completely, and whoever controlled the armies claimed the throne.